raindog308/roll20-aftermath/README.md

 # criticalMiss.js

-This roll only works for GMs, since due to cookoffs, on the GM should initially know the result.
+This roll checks if the roller is a GM, since due to cookoffs, only the GM should initially know the result.
 In the chat window, invoke

 `!cm`

-and the bot will whisper to the GM:
+and the bot will whisper to the GM something like this:

 `(From Critical Miss Roll): rolled 25: Dud round.
 Autoloaders/autoweapons require 1 action to manually clear the round.
 Other types clear with the next round, no special action necessary.`